Volunteer journey mapping: managing experiences with NGOs

-How do they get to us?
+How do volunteers get to us?

 Many people are interested in the work of NGOs.
 They support it on a theoretical basis and would defend its importance in front of others.
 However, only a small part of these people have ever considered engaging themselves voluntarily in such an organization.

-Hence, the questions to solve are:
+Hence, the questions to solve when creating a journey map in this context are:

 - How do they get aware of the need, and what can I derive from this knowledge?

 - Do they have the chance to get to know the organization and task before committing to a long-term engagement?

 - What factors affect their trust in the organizations and their fight for the good?

 What does their engagement look like?